boldingd/EclipsePhaseContent/Kainouda2035.md

 >
 > **Bauble**: Spoiler: it's the socialist part she doesn't like.
 >
-> **Gunslinger#MONOLITH**: I repeat: imagine looking at market-anarchists and saying "that's too socialist."
+> **Gunslinger#MONOLITH**: I repeat: imagine looking at market-anarchists and saying "too socialist."

 ## Other Extropians